mrsonne/hubit/examples/tanks/README.md

 In this case the index scope `index_scope.IDX_TANK: 2` assures that the identifier `IDX_TANK` equals 2 in all instances of this component.
 The explicit indices in `consumes_results` i.e. `0@IDX_TANK` and `1@IDX_TANK` are still used as is.
 This version of the model is shown in `examples/tanks/model_1b.yml`.

 ## Structured compartments - component contexts and index offsets (`model2.yml`)
-In structured cases, such as the tank example schematically illustrated below, `Hubit`'s _component contexts_ and _index offsets_ come in handy.
+In structured cases, such as the tank example schematically illustrated below, `Hubit`'s _index scope_ and _index offset_ come in handy.

 ```
            ║  Q_in,1